RadekDulisz/calculator/README.md

 1. Clone this project locally
 2. Run `npm install` in your bash/command line
-3. Run `npm run` in your bash/command line
+3. Run `npm run dev` in your bash/command line
-4. Run `npm run` in your bash/command line
-5. Go to `http://localhost:3000` in your browser (or other from your bash/command line info).
+4. Go to `http://localhost:3000` in your browser (or other from your bash/command line info).